Homemade Lemon Cupcakes

 • Baking Powder: Baking powder helps the cupcakes rise.

-• Salt: A little salt adds flavor.
+• Salt: A little salt adds flavor and balances the sweet.

 • Sugar: We use all granulated sugar in this cupcake recipe.